maboiteaspam/phantomizer_demo/README.md

     --code_review [project] --format checkstyle
     Review Javascript and CSS source code with jshint / csslint into a checkstyle formated output file.

     --test [project_dir] [ --environment [environment] ]
+    Test your project with qunit

     --test [project_dir] --format junit
+    Test your project with qunit and produces jUnit compatible format

+    --test [project_dir] --format tap
+    Test your project with qunit and produces TAP compatible format

     --export [project] --target [target]
     Builds and exports your project for delivery.